 Ash is a valuable product for your garden.
 With ash, you can easily get rid of weeds, and diseased or woody material.
 Thus, you should burn garden waste, if it cannot be composted, before winter.
 Wood ash contains potassium/potash, and it is an essential nutrient for crops.
 Note: check your local ordinances to inquire whether burning is permitted, first.

 Note: Ash is alkaline and you should thus only use it in small amounts in your soil.
 You can also add it to your compost if it contains acidic materials such as citrus peel.
-In addition, ash makes a great substitute for lime when growing brassicas as it also reduces the risk of clubroot (a fungus which causes disease and rot in the roots).
+In addition, ash makes a great substitute for lime when growing brassicas as it also reduces the risk of clubroot (a fungus that causes disease and rot in the roots).

 Winterize the compost bin